-He cracks me up because he demanded that I ask him math questions, so I asked things like “If you had two groups of 10 and added 1 more group of 10, how many would you have?” etc. For each question, he would manipulate the pennies if he needed help to figure out the answer.
+He cracked me up because he demanded that I ask him math questions.
+So, I asked things like “If you had two groups of 5 and added 1 more group of 5, how many would you have?”
+For each question, he would manipulate the pennies to figure out the answer.

 This went on for quite a while… but he also just liked playing with the pennies by himself, too.